If you have any comments or questions you can contact us by: Phone: 1-(701)-578-5717 email: email@example.com

-A: You can secure a spot in the camp with a $300 deposit.
-You can also pay in full by either paying online via paypal, or mailing a check to our office at the address indicated on the payment page.
+A: You MAY secure a spot in the camp with a $300 deposit.
+You can also pay in full by PAYING ONLINE, THRU OUR FRONT OFFICE HOCKEY CHECK-OUT PAGE.
+CHECKS ARE ACCEPTED UNDER LIMITED CIRCUMSTANCE.

 Q: Do I need my own equipment for this school?

 A: Yes, goalies are required to have full equipment, including a neck guard.
 We also highly recommend goalie skates.
 Visit www.vaughnhockey.com for a list of dealers near you.

 A: The $300 deposit to secure the enrollment is non-refundable.
 Any registered goalie may cancel his/her registration up to 30 days prior to the camp in order to receive a full credit toward any future Accel Hockey Program.
 There will be no refunds issued to any participant for any reason.
 If a goalie becomes injured prior to the camp and cannot participate, he/she will be entitled to a credit toward a future camp.
 Registrations are transferable with the approval from the Accel Hockey Program manager.